 - The need to use arms to balance

 Refusing Field Sobriety Tests

-Generally speaking, you are not legally required to take these tests, regardless of how many times an officer may ask you to do so.
-The tests are meant as an investigative aid to the police officer.
-Keep in mind: this still may not stop the officer from arresting you for a DUI if he or she believes there is enough probable cause that you are under the influence of alcohol or drugs.
+Remember that this may not stop the officer from arresting you for a DUI if they believe there is enough probable cause that you are under the influence of alcohol or drugs.

 Questions About Refusing to Take a Field Sobriety Test?
-Ask a Lawyer
+Ask a DUI Lawyer

 Every state has its own DUI laws.
 Navigating them can be difficult.
 If you face a DUI charge, you should speak with a local DUI/DWI lawyer.
 A qualified DUI defense attorney can advise you about your DUI case and any legal or administrative consequences of a plea or conviction.